 5. Ask for permission to get other ideas: "Are you willing to let others express their opinions on the matter?"

 Read and discuss the assigned scenario below.
 Identify strategies that you believe would work in eliminating or reducing the problem behavior(s) described.
-I'll include some possible solutions in the next section.

 1. Ralph dominates the class discussion of proper accident investigation procedures and answers all the questions the trainer asks before anyone else in the group has a chance to speak.
 What do you do?